gabrielmcg/vp-netlify-test/config-core/docker-config.md

 # Docker configuration

-All Docker-related variables are mandatory and are described in [\#docker-config-table-conref](#docker-config-table-conref).
+All Docker-related variables are mandatory and are described in the following table.

 |Variable|File|Description|
 |:-------|:---|:----------|